2023 Best Linguistics & Literature Schools

 Full Linguistics & Comparative Literature at Virginia Tech Report

-Wake Forest University ranked #15 on this year’s Best Linguistics & Literature Schools list.
-Located in the medium-sized city of Winston-Salem, Wake Forest University is a private not-for-profit college with a medium-sized student population.
+With a ranking of #15, Wake Forest University did quite well on this year’s best schools for linguistics and comparative literature students.
+Located in the midsize city of Winston-Salem, Wake Forest University is a private not-for-profit college with a medium-sized student population.

 Read full report on Linguistics & Comparative Literature at Wake Forest University

-University of California - Los Angeles came in at #16 in this year’s edition of the Best Linguistics & Literature Schools ranking.
-Located in the large city of Los Angeles, UCLA is a public school with a very large student population.
+University of California - Los Angeles ranked #16 on this year’s Best Linguistics & Literature Schools list.
+Located in the large city of Los Angeles, UCLA is a public college with a fairly large student population.

 On average, comparative literature graduates from UCLA take out $14,920 in student loans while working on their degree.
 This translates to an average monthly loan payment of $230, based on a 10-year repayment plan.